authzed/docs/docs/reference/schema-lang.md

 ```

 :::note
 Note that the examples are unprefixed.
-You'll need to add the prefix from your permissions system if calling `WriteSchema` for a permissions system hosted in Authzed.
+You'll need to add the prefix from your permissions system if calling `WriteSchema` for a permissions system hosted in Authzed Serverless.
 :::

 ## Relations